kevmille/kevmille.github.io/README.md

 *   ✉️  You can contact me at [kevin@sasebotech.com](mailto:kevin@sasebotech.com).
 *   🚀  I'm currently working on LONESTAR EdTech, my startup for MyKaiwa.
 I will participate with the Founder Institute in March 2023.
 *   🧠  I'm learning SvelteKit + Supabase.
 I will study Pocketbase after it reaches a stable release.
 *   🤝  I'm open to collaborating on Headless WordPress integrations, particularly with Astro, Next.js, or Sveltekit.
-If you want to use headless Ghost, let me know.
 *   ⚡  I lived in Vietnam (HCMC) for 18 years, Kazakhstan (Almaty and Karatau) for 5 years, and China (Shanghai) for 1 year.

 <a href="https://www.twitter.com/MatsunagaKevin" target="_blank" rel="noreferrer"><img